movahedan/turbo-bun/docs/4_SCRIPTING.md

 ## 🎯 Overview

-The Turboobun monorepo features a sophisticated scripting system built on Bun's shell runtime that provides:
+The Monobun monorepo features a sophisticated scripting system built on Bun's shell runtime that provides:

 - **🎯 Interactive CLI**: Step-by-step wizards with navigation and validation
 - **🏗️ Entity Architecture**: Modular, reusable components for common operations